CG3-Media/alto/README.md

 ## License

-MIT License
+Alto Custom License v1.1

-Copyright (c) 2024
+Copyright (c) 2025 Corey Griffin

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+You are free to use, copy, modify, and deploy this software (“Alto”) in unlimited personal and commercial projects.

+However, the following restrictions apply:

+1. You may not resell, sublicense, or redistribute Alto — whether in original or modified form — as a standalone product, hosted service, or software offering.

+2. You may not rebrand or present Alto as your own original product.
+Derivative works must include attribution and must not imply original authorship.

+3. The name “Alto”, associated logos, and brand identity may not be used without prior written permission from the copyright holder.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+4. Attribution must be preserved in all copies or substantial portions of the Software, including in open-source forks.

+5. Contributions are welcome.
+Unless otherwise agreed in writing, all contributions are licensed back to the project under the terms of this license and ownership remains with the original author.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.